j-marz/ESP8266-DoorBird-Chime/README.md

 ## Instructions
 1. Add your SSID and WPA(2) passphrase to the sketch - ssid and password variables
 2. Use Arduino IDE to upload sketch to the ESP8266
+3. Connect the buzzer module to the GPIO pins using jumper wires - GND to G, VCC to 3V, I/O to D1
-3. Configure the DoorBird's notification event API to call the web service on the ESP8266 - you will be promted to enter the DoorBird's username and password
+4. Configure the DoorBird's notification event API to call the web service on the ESP8266 - you will be promted to enter the DoorBird's username and password
 `http://<IP address of your DoorBird>/bha-api/notification.cgi?url=http://<IP address of your ESP8266>/chime=dingDong/?&event=doorbell&subscribe=1`

 See DoorBird's API documentation for more info - https://www.doorbird.com/downloads/api_lan.pdf?rev=0.17